thurchito/LibreWin/README.md

 - An NT Clone
 - A Windows 95 Clone (NT 4.0!
 Not 95, althought NT 4 is the NT version of 95.)

-# Why?
+# Project Purpose
-To remove Windows's bloat, and security problems.
-Being controlled by a large corporation is unsettling.
+Purpose of the project is to remove Windows's bloat and privacy security problems.
+Being controlled by a large corporation is profoundly disturbing.
+The main goal is to build free open-source operating system focused on full Microsoft Windows compatibility.
+[Free95](https://versoft-software.github.io/) ofeers its own Kernel and built-in executive NT layer for running Windows applications smoothly.

 # How can i join this project?
 You can join this project by simply doing so, literally.
 Just create a pull request, unless you have discord, in which case you can DM dripkap_19416 to join and communicate with other developers of the project.